ry6969/S.A.F.E.R.-Refractored/README.md

 ## Known Issues & Considerations

 1. **LED IR Interference**: LED indicators (especially at night) can trigger the IR flame sensor.
-Currently disabled in code with comments.
-2. **Single Timer Conflict**: `servo2_Timer` is shared between flame and smoke responses.
-Combined threats use smoke response timing (50ms).
+Tape the sides of the IR sensor to prevent this
-3. **Flicker Threshold Tuning**: Current threshold (SD > 10) works for typical flames.
+2. **Flicker Threshold Tuning**: Current threshold (SD > 10) works for typical flames.
 May need adjustment for different environments.

 ## Author